 It is always convenient to eat peeled shrimp without having to remove its scaly, thin shell yourself.
-Peeling them can be tedious, annoying and can distract you from enjoying a meal.
-For your convenience, most shrimp products now come peeled.

 The kicker: slaves in Thailand may have been the ones who prepared them for you.

 A shocking discovery was recently made by the Associated Press when it found enslaved workers in Thailand are forced to peel shrimp in cramped, small spaces for up to 16 hours a day.